Home

 Mash 2 bananas with a fork and set aside.

-Put the bananas and sugar into a large mixing bowl.
+Put the other two bananas along with the sugar into a large mixing bowl.

 Using a mixer with a wire whip attachment, whip the two other bananas together with the sugar until it makes a light and fluffy banana cream.
 This will take several minutes.